KeithMcKiernan/resume-builder/README.md

 # resume-builder
-A resume builder in NestJS &amp; React
+A resume builder in NestJS &amp; Angular 6